 - Libraries : This directory will include all library class files that might need to be created for our applications.

 - Logs : This directory will include all application logs.
-TO know how to write log for debug/error/info, please more about error handling
+To know how to write a log for debug/error/info, please learn more about error handling

 - Migrations : This directory will include migration helpers.